flybywiresim/docs/docs/start/reported-issues.md

 ![installer issue](https://media.discordapp.net/attachments/831654046405230652/832741603940237362/unknown.png)

 * If there is an issue with your community directory our installer will display the error above.
 This means the installer detects a certain directory as your community directory even though it does not exist anymore.
+    - Solution:
+        - Create the specified directory stated in the error message
+        - Restart the installer
-    - Solution: You can create the specified directory, restart the installer and change the community directory in the installer settings
+        - Change the community directory in the installer settings

 * Installer Memory Leak
     - Commonly happens when our installer updates.
 Currently being investigated.